Chayandev/CameraXVideoRecorder/README.md

 4. ⏱️ **Real-time Timer**: Display a timer indicating the duration of the ongoing recording.
 5. 🔍 **Manual Zoom**: Zoom in or out manually while recording videos.
 6. 🔍 **Manual Focus**: Adjust the focus manually with a square focus indicator.
-7. 💾 **Save to Device Gallery**: Videos recorded with the app are automatically saved to the device gallery.
+7. 💾 **Automatic Recording Save**: Stop video recording will automatically save the recording to the device gallery.
 8. 💻 **User Interface**: Designed with a user-friendly interface for smooth interaction.

 ## Tech Stack: